Yamato-Security/hayabusa/README.md

 `./rules/config/target_event_IDs.txt`: Only the event IDs specified in this file will be scanned if the EID filter is enabled.
 By default, Hayabusa will scan all events, but if you want to improve performance, please use the `-E, --EID-filter` option.
-This usually results in a 10~15% speed improvement.
+This usually results in a 10~25% speed improvement.

 ## `json-timeline` command

 The `json-timeline` command will create a forensics timeline of events in JSON or JSONL format.
-Outputting to JSONL will be faster and smaller file size than JSON so is good if you are going to just import the results into another tool.
+Outputting to JSONL will be faster and smaller file size than JSON so is good if you are going to just import the results into another tool like Elastic Stack.
 JSON is better if you are going to manually analyze the results with a text editor.
 CSV output is good for importing smaller timelines (usually less than 2GB) into tools like Excel or Timeline Explorer.
-JSONL is best for importing into tools like Elastic Stack.
 JSON is best for more detailed analysis of data (including large results files) with tools like `jq` as the `Details` fields are separated for easier analysis.
 (In the CSV output, all of the event log fields are in one big `Details` column making sorting of data, etc... more difficult.)